bobgodwinx/SolidPrinciples/README.md

 So the Liskov substitution principle states that all derived class should be substitutable for it’s original base class.
 What this means in practice is that a subclass should always be interchangeable for it’s super class.
 The main purpose of this principle is to guarantee semantic interoperability within the types hierarchy
 Please see complete [article](https://medium.com/@bobgodwinx/solid-principles-part-3-43aad943b056) on medium. <br />
 The example code is also available on [Playground](https://github.com/bobgodwinx/SolidPrinciples/blob/master/LiskovSubstitution.playground/Contents.swift)

+### Interface Segregation

+The Interface Segregation Principle takes the separation of concerns to a higher level.
+It states that a client should not be forced to implement or depend on methods that it does not use.
+In other words it is better to have many specific interfaces than to have a monolitic general purpose interface.
+The entire purpose of Interface Segregation is to reduce fat interface or what is known as interface pullution, but rather favour code readability and separation of concerns.
+Please see complete [article](https://medium.com/@bobgodwinx/solid-principles-part-4-xxxxxxxxxx) on medium. <br />
+The example code is also available on [Playground](https://github.com/bobgodwinx/SolidPrinciples/blob/master/LiskovSubstitution.playground/Contents.swift)